 Keep in the fridge and reheat in the oven or toaster oven to bring the crisp back to life.
 An air fryer would also be perfect here!

-Don’t have pickle chips?
-Try frying pickle spears!
+Don't have pickle chips?
+Try making fried pickles spears!
 Just be sure to allow the pickle to cook a bit longer.
 Keep an eye out for the perfect golden brown color.

 This delicious batter would also work great for fried green tomatoes, chicken tenders, or onions slices!